 - Seriously consider informing a University official or campus police.
 Every reasonable effort will be made to protect your privacy and the confidentiality of information.

-Assure your friend that they did not deserve to be assaulted, no matter what the circumstances.
+Assure your friend that he or she did not deserve to be assaulted, no matter what the circumstances.

 - Listen; don't ask a lot of questions or give advice.